-Currently, the CFWMC's CSFP Program serves 384 seniors in 26 different sites across Mercer County.
+Currently, the CFWMC's CSFP Program serves over 400 seniors in 27 different sites across Mercer County.
 The sites consist of Income Assisted High Rises for seniors, the Warehouse itself, and many of the food pantries who are member agencies of the CFW.
 In fact, the Senior Food Box program alleviates some of the financial burden on these pantries.
 By using the Senior Food Box program to feed their senior clients, pantries can then use the money saved to feed more of the needy in the community.

 Senior Food Box clients who live in their own homes can come directly to the Community Food Warehouse to pick up their food.
 Once a month a kind of “drive thru” is set up, making it easy for seniors to simply sign for their food box and drive away with the food in their car.